jeremeybingham/dormer/README.md

 # dormer
-flask-based python integration functions for the ramco API
+flask-based python mailchimp integration functions for the RAMCO API